F.A.Q

 What’s touring like?

 It’s always the coolest whirlwind I’ve ever experienced.
 Touring is 100% my favorite thing to do, and I’m ecstatic every time I get to go out on the road.
 It isn’t always sunshine and roses, but even the lows are pretty high if you’re with the right people.
 Think of it like a group project where you live with your coworkers.
 I will say that it isn’t for everyone—I know plenty of gifted professionals who either won’t set foot in a bus or tried it and ran for the hills.
-Luckily, I’m not one of those people, but touring takes a special kind of person, and I’m not too big to admit that I’m still trying to become that person.
-I encourage you to look at the tour blog section of my website if you want an in-depth look at what touring feels like!
+Luckily, I’m not one of those people, but touring takes a special kind of person, and I’ll admit that I’m still trying to become that person.

 Last day of Warped Tour